marcelocoelho/4.031-digitalcamera/README.md

-# 4.031 Digital Camera - Code Samples - 2024 Edition
+# 4.031 Digital Camera - Code Samples

 These are a few different code samples that you can use to build your camera.
 Look at the readme.md file in each folder for more information on how to use them.